pppppptttttt/cpu_raytracing/README.md

 ## Dependencies

-Guess you will need installed sdl2 and X11 libs; or just edit some code about core and render .ppm images(set core type to "Default"):
+Guess you will need to install sdl2 and X11 libs; or just edit some code about core and render .ppm images(set core type to "Default"):

 sudo apt-get install libsdl2-dev